Research

 Research Project: Building Diverse Datasets using Community Participatory Research

-Using community participatory research methods, we’re working on addressing human rights violations, bias, representational harms and stereotypes associated with AI systems by creating diverse datasets that reflects key characteristics of peoples and cultures from the Global South, and other underrepresented groups - who are usually mis-represented in AI datasets.
+Using community participatory research methods, we’re working on closing this gap by creating a 5 Billion diverse image dataset that reflects key characteristics of peoples and cultures from the Global South, and other underrepresented groups - who are usually mis-represented in AI datasets.
 These groups include: BAME, LGBTQ+, Disabled, different age groups, religious groups, and women.
-Datasets will be built responsibly, adhering to the Open Data Institute’s (ODI’s) data ethics guidelines and will include data ethics practices from Toju Duke’s Responsible AI framework.
-On conclusion of each project, each dataset will be open-source and freely available, further contributing to the AI research and practitioner communities.
-This project will start with re-creating an image dataset.
+Datasets will be built responsibly and ethically, adhering to Open Data Institute’s (ODI’s) data ethics guidelines and will include data ethics practices from Toju Duke’s Responsible AI framework.

 Interested in joining our research projects?
 Send an email to research@diverse-ai.org.